10 Snake Families With Just One Member

 © Wikimedia Commons User: Navaneeth Sini George – CC BY-SA 4.0

-Being part of a unique family. they have a rare feature: salt tolerance.
-In 2014, scientists found Dieurostus dussumieri on a sandy beach for the first time, just 2-3 metres from the sea.
-This isn’t a sea snake, so the team was very surprised.
-A couple of years earlier, they were proven to cope well with salinity, whereas most other southeast Asian water snakes die rapidly.
-110 snakes worldwide have salt tolerance, but eliminate the sea snakes and it’s much rarer.
+Being part of a unique genus, Kerala mud snakes have a unique feature: salt tolerance.
+In 2014, scientists found Dieurostus dussumieri on a sandy beach for the first time, just 2-3 metres from the ocean.
+The species isn’t a sea snake, so the team was very surprised.
+A couple of years earlier, they were proven to cope well with salinity, whereas most other southeast Asian watersnakes die rapidly in salt water.
+110 snakes worldwide possess salt tolerance, but eliminate the actual sea snakes and it becomes far rarer.

 8 Rough-scaled snake